vizhub-core/multiscale-timeseries/README.md

 });
 ```

 Once a record exists, you can increment it again and again.
-After accumulating `maxEntries` entries for any given interval (`hours` for example would max out first), the oldest of the entries are deleted.
+After accumulating `maxEntries` entries for any given interval, the oldest of the entries are deleted.
+For example `hours` entries would be the first to age out.

 After incrementing many times, you end up with a record that looks like this: